TikoTako/iconHider/README.md

 # iconHider

-### Simple program that hide/show the icons of Windows desktp.
+### Simple program that hide/show the icons of Windows desktop.

 ## Summary
   - [Usage](#usage)